TABLE OF CONTENTS

 Types of Devices and Apps that Support Mobile NFC Technology

-Fortunately, it’s not hard to find hardware and apps with support for mobile NFC technology.
+Fortunately, it’s not hard to find hardware and apps supporting mobile NFC technology.
 Below, let’s explore some examples of devices and software platforms your business can use to facilitate contactless payments:

 Mobile card readers

 Mobile card readers are portable devices that read cards.
-Some work on their own, while others connect to smartphones or tablets through Bluetooth, auxiliary cables, or other methods.
-Many modern card readers allow for contactless payments, chip payments, and swipe payments.
-It’s one of the most affordable options for accepting contactless payments from customers.
+Some work independently, while others connect to smartphones or tablets through Bluetooth, auxiliary cables, or other methods.
+Many modern card readers allow for contactless, chip, and swipe payments.
+They’re one of the most affordable options for accepting contactless payments from customers.

 Modern POS systems

-It’s not just mobile card readers with NFC payments; most modern POS systems also have NFC payment options available to merchants.
-Don’t make the mistake of choosing a POS provider without NFC payments, as upgrading in the future may be costly.
+It’s not just mobile card readers that accept NFC payments; most modern POS systems also offer NFC payment options to merchants.
+Don’t choose a POS provider without NFC payments, as upgrading in the future may be costly.

 Apple Pay

 Apple Pay is a mobile payment solution designed for iPhones and iPads.
 It allows users to pay for products in person, online, and via apps.
-In terms of NFC payments, Apple Pay allows users to store card data and process contactless payments using their device passcode or Face ID.
+Regarding NFC payments, Apple Pay allows users to store card data and process contactless payments using their device passcode or Face ID.

 Google Pay